vasilisvg/six-key-typing/README.md

 Uppercase characters are possible by typing one or two uppercase characters.

-You can [download a standalone Mac app version of this tool(https://github.com/vasilisvg/six-key-typing/raw/master/Six%20Key%20Typing.app.zip) as well.
+You can <a href="https://github.com/vasilisvg/six-key-typing/raw/master/Six%20Key%20Typing.app.zip">download a standalone Mac app version of this tool</a> as well.